Map of the whole of Shiga Prefecture

 In the Edo (1603-1868) and Meiji (1868-1912) periods, merchants in Gokasho, Omi, traveled all over Japan to sell goods with innovative marketing, a never-say-die spirit, and a hope to see the delighted faces of customers, and became wealthy.
 This museum shows the path to the success of Omi merchants—Dream Achievers.
 It introduces their growth environment, marketing, education, spirit, and culture using videos, models, and replicas.
 Meanwhile, the Nakaji Yujin Museum exhibits the works of Nakaji Yujin (a Person of Cultural Merit, a Japan Art Academy member, and an honorary citizen of Higashi-Omi), a Japanese-style painter who was inspired by the original landscape of Kokoku (lakeland) and kept drawing it for more than 60 years.
 With a focus on sketching, he richly expressed once-in-a-lifetime natural expressions, such as Mt.
 Ibuki sparkling with snow, countryside scenery with hazel trees lined up, and a lakeside with trembling reeds.
 Enjoy the original landscape of Kokoku, which enchanted Yujin.
 Address25-4 Midori-cho, Yokaichi, Higashiomi-shi, Shiga Opening Hours9:30-17:00 (last admission 16:30) Regular Closing DayMondays (except national holidays), the day following a national holiday, year-end and New Year holidays Website

-• Eizaburo Nishibori Memorial Explorer Museum no name
+• Eizaburo Nishibori Memorial Explorer Museum Recommended spots

 スポット画像未設定